Modern Foreign Language (MFL)

-To begin with, French is taught informally through simple words, phrases and songs.
-Introducing EYFS and Key Stage One children to this allows for a smooth transition into Key Stage Two, where we use the Rising Stars scheme of work to support the teaching of French.
-As children progress throughout the school, they will learn to read and write French words and phrases, and later progress onto sentences and short texts.
-Whist learning French, children will reinforce their knowledge of English and how rules and patterns of languages work.
+To begin with, French is taught seamlessly through daily routines, including through simple words, phrases and songs.
+Exposing EYFS and Key Stage One children to this implicit language learning allows for a smooth transition into Key Stage Two, where we use the Primary Languages Network scheme to support the teaching and learning of French.
+As children progress throughout the school, they will learn to read and write and interpret French words and phrases, and later progress onto simple sentences and short texts.
+Whilst learning French, children will reinforce their knowledge of English and how rules and patterns of languages work.

 Our approach to MFL gives our children the opportunity to see our world in a new perspective and to reflect on the diversity they can see around them.
 It allows children to further develop their communicative skills, confidence and curiosity.